Mathijs-Bakker/Extenject/README.md

 ### I keep getting errors complaining about circular reference!
 How to address this?

-If two classes are injected into each other and both classes use contructor injection, then obviously it is not possible for zenject to create both of these classes.
+If two classes are injected into each other and both classes use constructor injection, then obviously it is not possible for zenject to create both of these classes.
 However, what you can do instead is switch to use method injection or field/property injection instead.
-Or, alternatively, you could use the [LazyInject<>](#just-in-time-resolve) construct.
+Or, alternatively, you could use the [LazyInject<>](#just-in-time-resolving-using-lazyinject) construct.

 ## Cheat Sheet